 LEE PRIEST (1972- ) 5’4″

 The son of a bodybuilding mother, Lee Priest was a phenom, winning his first contest in his native Australia at only 13.
-After dominating Australian bodybuilding while still a teenager, he made his pro debut at 20.
+After dominating Australian bodybuilding while still a teenager, Priest made his pro debut at 20.
 At 21 in 1994, he finished fourth in the Ironman Pro and seventh in the Arnold Classic, showcasing two of bodybuilding’s best arms.
-In the highly competitive ’90s, Priest made pro posedowns regularly.
-At around 200, he was sixth in the Mr. Olympia three times (1997, 2000, 2002) and seventh (1998) and eighth (1999), beating such legends as Ronnie Coleman, Jay Cutler, Dexter Jackson, Flex Wheeler, and Chris Cormier.
-The outspoken Priest left the Pro League in 2004, the year he won his third IFBB Pro title, only to win three more titles in other organizations.
-Even against much bigger men, “The Blond Myth” frequently sported the highest caliber guns on stage.
+In the highly competitive ’90s, Lee Priest made pro posedowns regularly.
+At around 200 lbs., he was sixth in the Mr. Olympia three times (1997, 2000, 2002) and seventh (1998) and eighth (1999) in two others, beating such legends as Ronnie Coleman, Jay Cutler, Dexter Jackson, Flex Wheeler, and Chris Cormier.
+The outspoken Lee Priest left the Pro League in 2004, the year he won his third IFBB Pro title, only to win three more titles in other organizations.
+Over his career, even against much bigger men, “The Blond Myth” frequently sported the highest caliber guns on stage.

 SHAUN CLARIDA (1982- ) 5’2″